 Used Equipment Doesn’t Do the Job as Well

 MYTH: Right away when people hear “used,” they think old.
 That can be the case but it doesn’t have to be.
 There are multiple reasons why a certain piece of equipment can be for resale, from a company going out of business, it didn’t fill the role they thought it would, they changed their production model, or they quickly needed something bigger.
 Some items are only used a few times, while others have certainly been used for years and years.
-You might find that the quality of the older models is actually better than some of the newer ones with the “bells and whistles” that you wouldn’t even end up using.
+You might find that the quality of the older models is actually better than some of the newer ones with the “bells and whistles” that you wouldn’t even end up using, though looking up if those items have undergone metal heat treating is important to see if it has longevity.

 And while we’re on this topic, do you want to hear some truths are well?